ckolumbus/ptm/readme_ckol.txt

 Changes after PTM 1.4.5

 ckol.7b
-  - TBD - NEW: materialized path updated when task is add/moved
+  - NEW: materialized path implemented
   - NEW: Account entry added to task properties
   - NEW/IMPROVE: data base version pushed to version 1.0.3
     - Tasks.AccountID : possibility to add a specific account id to a task